 - DOWNTOWN LIBRARY - FIRST FLOOR: In the middle of the front parking lot, away from the front entrance.
-Avoid fire lanes. - SECOND FLOOR: In the back parking lot, closest to the AC Hotel by Marriot employee parking lot. - THIRD FLOOR: In the back parking lot, closest to Davis Circle. - GURLEY, HAZEL GREEN, TRIANA and MONROVIA: In the front parking lot, but avoiding fire lanes. - CAVALRY: West parking lot. - NEW HOPE: Gazebo in East parking lot. - NORTH HUNTSVILLE: Grassy area North of the building. - MADISON: Overflow parking lot North of the building. - SOUTH HUNTSVILLE: Grassy area East of the building
+Avoid fire lanes. - SECOND FLOOR: In the back parking lot, closest to the AC Hotel by Marriot employee parking lot. - o THIRD FLOOR: In the back parking lot, closest to Davis Circle. - GURLEY, HAZEL GREEN, TRIANA and MONROVIA: In the front parking lot, but avoiding fire lanes. - CAVALRY: West parking lot. - NEW HOPE: Front parking lot, avoid the fire lanes. - NORTH HUNTSVILLE: Grassy area North of the building. - MADISON: Overflow parking lot North of the building.

+• SOUTH HUNTSVILLE: Grassy area East of the building